laurenhamann/book-blog/content/blog/reviews/Cop Town/index.md

 Kate isn't the only woman on the force who is finding things tough.
 Maggie Lawson followed her uncle and brother into the ranks to prove her worth in their cynical eyes.

-When Maggie and Kate become partners, and are sidelined in the search for the city's cop killer, they decide to pursue their own line of investigation.
+When Maggie and Kate become partners and are sidelined in the search for the city's cop killer, they decide to pursue their line of investigation.
 But are they prepared to risk everything as they venture into the city's darkest heart?